 The quality of unionism in the public sector has deteriorated in the past thirty years.
 Many union leaders and officials lack the professionalism to manage industrial relations between their members and management.

-Sometimes this manifests in their inability to exercise control over their members, the consequence of which is unlawful industrial action and, often, criminality.
-Sometimes this may be an implicit bargaining strategy.
+Sometimes this manifests in their inability to exercise control over their members, the consequence of which is unlawful industrial action and criminality.
+Sometimes this is an implicit bargaining strategy.

 The ANC has a long-standing alliance with the Congress of South African Trade Unions, which is well organised and has been critical in marshalling support for the ANC at elections.
-Cosatu has been able to exert formidable influence on labour legislation and on government's approach to the public sector workforce.

 Public sector wage increases reflect the perceived political hazards to the ANC of not adequately acceding to strident demands.
-In contrast, in the private sector wages, conditions of employment and wage increases have to reflect the economic environment in which different sectors operate.
-The most recent example of this was the public service wage negotiations which agreed on a multi-term agreement for the financial years 2023/2024 and 2024/2025.
-The average increase for 2023/4 was an above-inflation rate average salary adjustment of 7.5%.53
+In contrast, private sector wages and conditions of employment have to reflect the economic environment in which different sectors operate.